Skip to main content

 About This School

-Hampton University is a private nonprofit institution located in Hampton, Virginia with approximately 3,254 undergraduate students enrolled.
-The school is moderately selective, accepting approximately 48% of applicants.
-The average net price after financial aid is $32,145 per year.
-The graduation rate is 56%, and the typical graduate earns $50,100 within 10 years of enrollment.
+Hampton University is a private nonprofit institution located in Hampton, Virginia with approximately 3,727 undergraduate students enrolled.
+Hampton University has an open or accessible admissions process, with an acceptance rate of 62%.
+The average net price after financial aid is $25,319 per year.
+The graduation rate is 57%, and the typical graduate earns $50,100 within 10 years of enrollment.

 Hampton University is a private, historically black, research university in Hampton, Virginia, United States.
 Founded in 1868 as Hampton Agricultural and Industrial School, it was established by Black and White leaders of the American Missionary Association after the American Civil War to provide education to freedmen.
 The campus houses the Hampton University Museum, which is the oldest museum of the African diaspora in the United States and the oldest museum in the commonwealth of Virginia.
 First led by former Union General Samuel Chapman Armstrong, Hampton University's main campus is located on 314 acres (127 ha) in Hampton, Virginia, on the banks of the Hampton River.